nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `Model` component:

-* Stores the user's preferences.
+* Stores the user's preferences
-* Stores and manages DoIt's task list data.
+* Stores and manages DoIt's task list data
-* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed'.
-(e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change)
+* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' (e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change)
-* Remains unaffected by changes in the other three components due to application of the Observer Pattern.
+* Remains unaffected by changes in the other three components due to application of the Observer Pattern
-* Interacts with the other components by raising events.
+* Interacts with the other components by raising events

 The `Model` class is the interface of the `Model` component.
 It provides several APIs for the other components to retrieve and update DoIt's task list data.
-The organization and relationship of the various classes are represented in Figure 2.4.1.
+The organization and relationship of the various classes are represented in Figure 2.4.1

 <img src="images/ModelClassDiagram.png" width="800"><br>
 _Figure 2.4.1 : Structure of the Model Component_

 The `ModelManager` implements the `Model` interface.
 It contains a `UserPrefs` object that represents the user's preferences.
-It also contains a `TaskManager` along with a `TaskManagerStack` which represents a stack of `TaskManager` objects which are necessary from redo and undo commands.
+It also contains a `TaskManager` along with a `TaskManagerStack` which represents a stack of `TaskManager` objects which are necessary from redo and undo commands

 Each `TaskManager` contains a single `UniqueTaskList` object.
-It also provides methods that directly manipulate the data in the `UniqueTaskList`.
+It also provides methods that directly manipulate the data in the `UniqueTaskList`

-A `UniqueTaskList` is a list of `task` objects and cannot contain duplicate `tasks`.
+A `UniqueTaskList` is a list of `task` objects and cannot contain duplicate `tasks`

 The `ReadOnlyItemManager` and `ReadOnlyTask` interfaces allow other classes and components, such as the UI, to access but not modify the list of tasks and their details